kicks-app/kicks-app-wordpress/README.md

 #### Add a virtual host

-Open conf/extra/vhost.conf from your Apache directory and add a virtual host as follows:
+Open `conf/extra/vhost.conf` from your Apache home directory and add a virtual host as follows:

 ```ini
 <VirtualHost *:80>